 Exhibitions and events in Corfu’s New Fortress

-While it is primarily a fortress and tourist attraction, Corfu’s new fortress also hosts a number of exhibitions and events throughout the year.
+While it is primarily a fortress and tourist attraction, Corfu’s new fortress also hosts several exhibitions and events throughout the year.

 Overall, the New Fortress of Corfu is a dynamic and multi-faceted attraction that offers visitors a range of cultural and educational experiences throughout the year.